Tell us what you think about the information on this page and how you’re using it. Take our survey.

 • the consequences of someone else complying with an order

-1. An order was made under the Health Protection and Promotion Act (HPPA) directed at the employee that prevented them from performing the duties of their position.
+1. An order made under the Health Protection and Promotion Act (HPPA), directed at the employee, prevents them from performing the duties of their position.
 An order under the HPPA can be made by the provincial government, local medical officers of health or the courts.
 For example, an order requiring an individual to self-isolate for a period of 14 days.

 1. The employee is needed to provide care or assistance to at least one of the following individuals because of the declared emergency: